Frequently asked questions: Students

 More information can be found under ‘Insurance’.

-Do I need to have the exact amount of money which is required to fulfil the requirement for means of support?
+Do I need to have the exact amount of money which is required to fulfil the requirement for sufficient financial resources?
 Is it enough if I almost have the required sum?

-You need to have the exact amount of money which you are required to have as a student.
+You need to have the exact amount of money required of a student.
+Read more about the required amounts of money.

 I have a sponsor.
-Am I considered to have sufficient means of support?
+Am I considered to have sufficient financial resources?

-You can have a sponsor, but please note that you need to have a bank account in your own name for the money.
-You also need to have the whole amount of money which you must have to meet the requirement for means of support on your bank account.
-Having a sponsorship agreement on receiving money into your account once a month, is not considered sufficient.
+You can have a sponsor, but you need to have a bank account in your own name for the money.
+To meet the income requirement, you also need to have the entire required amount of money in your bank account when you apply for the permit.
+Having a sponsorship agreement on receiving money into your account once a month from, for example, a relative, friend, or employer is not considered sufficient.

 In which country do I need to have a bank account?